-About the only thing Tom Hanks has not done with verve in film is true action (he’s done combat in “Saving Private Ryan” and outdoors in “Cast Away”) and you certainly won’t find it “That Thing You Do!” but his film about a one-hit pop band from the 1960s is yet another reminder of his versatility.
+About the only thing Tom Hanks has not done with verve in film is true action (he’s done combat in “Saving Private Ryan” and outdoors in “Cast Away”) and he’s even done raunch really R-rated comedy with his typical aplomb (“Bachelor Party” – click here for my review).
+You certainly won’t find any action in “That Thing You Do!,” but his film about a one-hit pop band from the 1960s is yet another reminder of his versatility.
 He’s the writer, director and one of the stars of the film.
 If you haven’t seen it in a while … do it now.
-If you haven’t, check it out as soon as you can.
+If you haven’t, I can only tell you to check it out as soon as you can.

 ‘That Thing You Do!’

-(1996; 108 minutes; rated R; directed by Tom Hanks and starring Tom Hanks, Tom Everett Scott and Liv Tyler; available on DVD through the Collier County Public Library; available on DVD through amazon.com and barnesandnoble.com; available only on DVD via Netflix; can be found on cable movie channels)
+(1996; 108 minutes; rated R; directed by Tom Hanks and starring Tom Hanks, Tom Everett Scott and Liv Tyler)

 THERE’S MORE TO A SONG THAN SINGING